 Factors that Influence First-Time Gun Charge Penalties

-Sentencing for first-time gun charges depends on the specific offense and circumstances surrounding the case.
+Sentencing for first-time gun charges depends on the specific offense and the circumstances surrounding the case.
 Factors judges consider include:

 - Whether the gun was loaded – Unloaded weapons are often viewed as less dangerous.